didadidaboom/NeuralNetwork-Practices/multilayerDNN_practice/README.md

 ├── preprocess.py		# for dataset processing
 └── README.md			# readme

-2. topic: Identyfication of real and fake banknote based on multi-layer DNN model
+2. Topic: Identyfication of real and fake banknote based on multi-layer DNN model
-3. goal:
+3. Goals:
-	- familiar the flowchart of how to build a model by pytorch
+	- familiar with the flowchart of how to build a model by pytorch
 	- identyfying real and fake banknote by multi layer DNN model